MiniDigger/ForkTest/README.md

 Below you can find detailed info about the patch system's inner workings (based on a paper fork).

+For info on how to upgrade forks see [Updating forks from 1.20.3 to hardfork](#updating-forks-from-1.20.3-to-hardfork).

 -----
 ## Requirements to get started